Mathematical functions¶

 sqrt¶

-Returns the square root of the argument.
+Calculates the square root of a non-negative number.

 sqrt(x)